goossens/ObjectTalk/docs-src/tour/overview.md

 	var shapeDescription = shape.simpleDescription();

-This version of the Shape class is missing something important: an initializer to set up the class when an instance is created.
+This version of the Shape class is missing something important: an initializer (constructor) to set up the class when an instance is created.
 Use \_\_init\_\_ to create one.

 class NamedShape : Shape {